Dr Helen Price

 Telephone: 01782 734219

 I graduated from the University of Leeds with a BSc.
 (Hons.) degree in Applied Zoology.
 I was awarded a PhD in 1997 following research at Bangor University on a vaccine candidate for the human parasiteSchistosoma mansoni.
 In my first research position, I studied novel genes involved in chromosome translocations in B-cell malignancies at the Institute of Cancer Research, Surrey.
 I returned to the field of parasitology in 2000 to join the research group of Debbie Smith at Imperial College London and from 2004 at the University of York, studying the cell biology of the protozoan parasites Leishmania major and Trypanosoma brucei.
 I performed molecular studies to validate the enzyme N-myristoyltransferase (NMT) as a drug target and used protozoa as genetically tractable model organisms to study the functions of proteins implicated in human genetic and autoimmune diseases.
-I relocated to Keele as Lecturer in Bioscience in September 2013.
+I relocated to Keele as Lecturer in Bioscience in September 2013 and was promoted to Reader in 2020.